 One of the most common uses of inductance is the inductive loop detectors placed at some traffic intersections.
 A loop of energized wire is placed just below the pavement of the road and when the metal of a vehicle passes over the loop, it changes the inductance of the magnetic field, which is used to activate the traffic signals.
 A variation of the inductive loop is also used in metal detectors to detect metals as the loop is passed over them.

 An LCR Meter is a specialized type of electronic test equipment used to measure the capacitance, resistance, and inductance of electronic components or other devices.
 LCR Meters measure a number of characteristics of the components and from these measurements, all impedance parameters can be calculated.
 LCR Meters can be purchased in either benchtop or handheld units.

 Most standard Digital Multimeters do not measure inductance.
 Inductance measurement requires advanced circuitry and the simple act of measuring the inductor can cause self-inductance and give inaccurate readings.
 Standard Digital Multimeters that measure inductance would have lower accuracies and would not be suited for most laboratory applications.

 Benchtop LCR Meters offer more advanced features than handheld meters and have accuracies as high as ±0.02%.
 These meters are typically used in calibration or inspection laboratories.

 The Keysight E4980AL Precision LCR Meter is an industry standard LCR Meter that provides the best combination of accuracy, speed, and versatility.
 They are ±0.05% basic accuracy with superior measurement repeatability.

+The GW Instek LCR-6000 series High Precision LCR Meters have an abundance of features.
 With a ±0.05% basic accuracy, it is an excellent tool for R&D, production, or inspection testing.